msantos/epcap/README.md

 ## PF_RING

-        In case you want to compile epcap with PF_RING support, just specify the path to the libpfring and modified libpcap via shell variable PFRING.
+        In case you want to compile epcap with PF_RING support, just specify the path to the libpfring and modified libpcap libraries via shell variable PFRING.

             PFRING=/home/user/pfring make